ewu47/EquationRace/README.md

 # The Equation Race

-This is an exciting educational game built with Pygame that challenges your mental math  with equations on the move.
-Dodge falling blocks and select the right answers – simple as that.
+Built with Pygame that challenges your mental math with equations on the move.
+Dodge the falling blocks and select the right answers – simple as that.
 There is a time limit of 60 seconds, try to get the highest score possible!

 ## Installation
 1. **Clone the Repository:**